 Consistency is key when it comes to building brand credibility on organic search.
 Writing copy for your website once is not enough, consistent content creation and monitoring are needed to keep your site relevant.
 That means regularly updating your medical practice’s news section with what’s happening in the clinic and blogging on topics that are of interest to your patients.

-If you want your medical practice to be visible on Google Search then you need to commit to the long game that is SEO.
-Here are several best practices you should be leveraging to make sure that SEO works for your business:
+What healthcare practitioners need to get right for SEOIf you want your medical practice to be visible on Google Search then you need to commit to the long game that is SEO for healthcare.
+Here are several best practices you should be leveraging to make sure SEO works for your business:

-External linking: Healthcare practitioners must create valuable educational content and link out to peer-reviewed articles.
-By linking internally and externally on your website, this will improve your site’s credibility and domain authority.
+External linking: Healthcare practitioners must create valuable educational content and link to peer-reviewed articles.
+Linking internally and externally on your website will improve your site’s credibility and domain authority.

 Local SEO: Having a strong presence in your locality is vital for medical practices.
 Make sure that you are submitting your information to local directories in your industry and area so that patients can find your clinic more easily.

 Technical optimization: Make sure that your website is optimized from a technical point of view.
 This will help Google to better understand what your business and site are about—making it easier for patients searching for advice or services in your field to find you.

 Google My Business profile: A Google My Business profile is a core component of any business’ SEO checklist.
 Keeping your profile updated and leveraging features such as the health and safety section allows you to update the general public on various steps your clinic is taking, e.g. COVID-19 safety protocols, mask mandates, etc.